When Your Dog Faces Hip Dysplasia

 Platelet rich plasma injections, low-level laser therapy, acupuncture and massage therapy receive at best mixed reviews as to their benefits – although most dogs love a massage and the added attention. ( read here & here )

 Several types of surgery can sometimes help dysplastic dogs.
 In adult dogs, these surgeries are designed to eliminate pain and improve mobility.
 My preference in heavier weight breeds is for a total hip replacement with the surgery put off as long as non-surgical options maintain the dog’s quality of life.
 In lighter weight dogs, my preference is still for femoral head ostectomy.

-In puppies the aim is to reassemble the joint in ways that make hip dysplasia less likely to occur.
-Unfortunately, none of those reconstructive techniques have been adequately studied long-term for me to accurately tell you their success rates in relation to other, less drastic measures. (ref)
+In puppies the aim of surgery is to reassemble the joint structure in ways that make hip dysplasia less likely to occur.
+Unfortunately, none of those reconstructive techniques have had adequate long-term studies for veterinarians to accurately tell you their success rates in relation to other, less drastic measures.